codingforentrepreneurs/terraforming-kubernetes-argocd/README.md

 kubectl patch configmap argocd-cm -n argocd -p '{"data":{"timeout.reconciliation":"60s"}}'
 ```

-Updating a configmap does not always trigger the deployment to restart.
+As mentioned before, if we update a configmap it does not always trigger the deployment to updated as well.
 Let's do that now:
 ```
 kubectl rollout -n argocd restart deployments/argocd-repo-server
 ```